 It’s no secret that the Tevinters are powerful mages.
 And it’s a poorly kept secret that the Tevinters engage in blood magic using the blood of their slaves.
 So some kind of giant blood sacrifice of slaves done by the most powerful Tevinter magisters to give Solas the power to take down the veil could be a thing.
 They wouldn’t help him willingly, of course.
 Instead Solas would basically use the internal divisions in Tevinter to manipulate and decieve those magisters.
 Get them to do this stupid thing for some other reason, like they think it will resolidify their control over the empire, and then exploit it.
 This does seem dark, yes.
 But remember, Solas is the guy who’s planning to basically murder every non-elf in the world.

 It also has a precedent in the Dragon Age world.
 If you’re familiar with the story of the creation of the darkspawn, in other words if you’re not a mere video game peasant, you’ll know something very similar happened when the Magisters entered the golden city.
 Some magisters were desperate, they heard whispers from a god and they then used a huge blood sacrifice of slaves to bypass the veil and enter the fade.
-And if my theory on what the golden city really is is true (link to be found here once the article has been posted), then it would tie in very nicely in some other very poetic ways.
+And if my theory on what the golden city really is is true, then it would tie in very nicely in some other very poetic ways.

 Why I’m Looking Forward to a Massacre